-To develop the ability to solve a specific problem right from its identification and literature review till the successful solution of the same.
-To train the students in preparing project reports and to face reviews and viva voce examination.
-The students in a group of 3 to 4 works on a topic approved by the head of the department under the guidance of a faculty member and prepare a comprehensive project report after completing the work to the satisfaction of the supervisor.
+The objective of this course is to help the students to develop the ability to solve a specific problem right from its identification and literature review till the successful solution of the same, and to train the students in preparing project reports and to face reviews and viva voce examination.

+The students in a group of 3 to 4 works on a topic approved by the head of the department under the guidance of a faculty member and prepares a comprehensive project report after completing the work to the satisfaction of the supervisor.
 The progress of the project is evaluated based on a minimum of three reviews.
 The review committee may be constituted by the Head of the Department.
-A project report is required the end of the semester.
+A project report is required at the end of the semester.
 The project work is evaluated based on oral presentation and the project report jointly by external and internal examiners constituted by the Head of the Department.